INVOKE-Solutions/crosstab-generator-v3.1/README.md

    * 5 basic demographic columns.
 Automatically select age group, gender, ethnicity group, income group and urbanity columns if detected
    * Multiple answer questions.
 Automatically detect columns with keyword=[MULTI]
-   * Sort the order of crosstabs table.
-User can choose which column to sort by name [default=sort by value]

 **2. Automatic Column Sequence in Malay and English:**
    * Gender - sort from Male to Female/M to F/Lelaki to Perempuan/L to P